gregdetre/healthyselfjournal/docs/reference/LOGGING.md

 ## Documenting systems in transition

 Current state
-- CLI: Calls `init_event_logger(--sessions-dir)`; structured events are written to `sessions/events.log`.
-- Web: Emits `log_event(...)` throughout request handlers, but does not currently initialise the event logger.
-If you run only the web server first, events will be dropped unless an external caller initialises the logger.
+- CLI and Web: Both initialise the event logger on startup and write to `sessions/events.log`.
+The web server emits a `web.server.start` event at boot with host/port and resolved sessions directory.

 Target state
-- Initialise event logging automatically for the web server using the configured `sessions_dir` when the app starts.
+- Same as current.
+No active migration.

 Migration status
-- Pending: Add `init_event_logger(config.sessions_dir)` during web app startup.
+- Completed: The web app initialises logging during app construction.

 ## Troubleshooting
 - No `events.log` file appears
-  - Ensure the CLI was run (it initialises the logger), or call `init_event_logger(Path(--sessions-dir))` in your entrypoint.
+  - Ensure the CLI or Web was run (both initialise the logger).
+On Web, look for a `web.server.start` entry.
+If missing, verify write permissions for the sessions directory.
 - Seeing `tts.error` entries
   - Confirm `OPENAI_API_KEY` is set when TTS or cloud STT is enabled; see `AUDIO_SPEECH_GENERATION.md`.
 - Web uploads succeed but no events are recorded
-  - See transition note above; initialise the event logger for the web server.
+  - Verify `web.server.start` appears; confirm `sessions_dir` is correct and writable.

 ## Quality checklist
 - Cross‑references link to canonical sources (`events.py`, privacy docs, file formats).